frankwang95/frankwang95.github.io/_posts/2020-05-05-fwd-vs-reverse-mode-autodiff.md

 Between these two options, the idea choice depends on the relative sizes of $$n_1$$ and $$n_{k+1}$$.
 When $$n_{k+1} \ll n_1$$, it's clear that reverse-mode differentiation requires less computation.
 In machine learning applications gradients are typically computed on scalar-valued loss-function functions with high-dimensional inputs.
 As such, typically we have $$n_{k+1} = 1$$ and a large value for $$n_1$$, presenting a scenario where reverse-mode differentiation is a computationally more efficient choice.

-Choosing to use backpropogation unfortunately has an additional memory cost over forward-mode differentiation.
+Choosing to use backpropagation unfortunately has an additional memory cost over forward-mode differentiation.
 Note that computing $$Df_i$$ requires us to know the activation $$F_{i-1}(x)$$.
 In forward-mode differentiation, this can be done efficiently with constant memory because we need access to each $$F_{i-1}(x)$$ activation for calculating derivatives in the same order that we compute them in the forward pass.
 In pseudo-code:

 ```
 Inputs: